top of page

 The Bill Fitsell Memorial awards are handed out at the Carr-Harris game to top graduating players from both teams and the Red Barons award is given to a top graduating member of the Queen's Women's hockey team.

-CARR-HARRIS GAME 2025
+CARR-HARRIS GAME 2026

-HISTORIC HOCKEY SERIES 2025
+HISTORIC HOCKEY SERIES 2026

-The round robin series matches teams from Queen's, RMC and RCHA Petawawa.
+The robin series matches teams from Queen's, RMC and RCHA Petawawa.
 Queen's and RMC of course represent the two original rivals that faced off on the Kingston Harbour back in 1886.
 The team from RCHA Petawawa is comprised of active duty military personnel that represent the Garrison soldiers stationed in Kingston that played hockey in the 1886 era as well.

 bottom of page